NahyeMoon/Tech_Layoff/Customer Call List/Data Cleaning.md

 <br />

-The entires in the column Address contain one or more of street address, state and zip code.
-I separted Address aoccordingly for better readability.
+The entries in the column Address contain one or more of street address, state and zip code.
+I separted Address into three sub-addresses aoccordingly for better readability.

 ```python
 # Create Street_Address, State and Zip_Code with the split address and append